Blackhawk (DC Comics): Original incarnation

-By Military Comics #3 (October 1941), the roster is firmed up and it's stated that seven men belong to the team.
+By Military Comics #3 (October 1941), the roster is firmed up and it is stated that seven men are in the team.
 The group also receives a Chinese mascot and cook, Chop-Chop, when his plane happens to crash on Blackhawk Island during a desperate run for help.
 The adventure concludes with the first on-page death of a team member: André, who seemingly perishes in an avalanche that buries a large group of Nazis.
 In Military Comics #9 (April 1942), the roster is down to five plus Chop-Chop, with Zeg presumably the absent member.
-In that adventure, the team crosses paths with the mysterious Man in the Iron Mask; André, in fact, now horribly disfigured, but still an enemy of the Nazis.
+In that adventure, the team crosses paths with the mysterious Man in the Iron Mask, who is revealed to be a disfigured André.

 The most familiar version of the team is finally locked down in Military Comics #11 (August 1942) shown as consisting of Blackhawk, Olaf, Chuck, André (his face now reconstructed), Stanislaus, Hendrickson, and Chop-Chop.

 In Blackhawk #50 (March 1952), the team's origin is documented.
 Blackhawk himself is no longer identified as being Polish, but rather a Polish-American who is a volunteer flyer in the Polish Air Force.
 His sidekick in the squadron is Stanislaus, a "brilliant young student" from the University of Warsaw.
 After facing defeat against the Nazis, Blackhawk attempts to flee to Russia, only to discover that Russian forces are invading from the east.
 He then seeks refuge in England where he attempts to join the Royal Air Force.
-It's in London where he and Stanislaus reunite and then meet the four others who will ultimately join them in their crusade: Chuck, another American volunteer; Hendrickson, a recent escapee from a Nazi concentration camp; Olaf, a Swede who had fought for Finland against the Russians; and André, a "valiant Frenchman".
+In London, Blackhawk and Stanislaus reunite and then meet the four others who will ultimately join them in their crusade: Chuck, another American volunteer; Hendrickson, a recent escapee from a Nazi concentration camp; Olaf, a Swede who had fought for Finland against the Russians; and André, a "valiant Frenchman".
 The six men wait to enlist in the R.A.F., but because none are British subjects, they are "held up by miles of red tape".
 Finally, Blackhawk suggests they strike out on their own.
 They pool their resources and buy planes, setting up a base of operations first on a small island in the Atlantic Ocean, then later in the Pacific.
 They're eventually joined by Chop-Chop, described in this account as having "fled from China when the Japanese overpowered the Nationalist army".
 Chop-Chop first acts as the team's cook, but in time becomes an expert pilot and full member of the team.